Conda and Mamba#

 The next section is channels

-, which are the repositories where Conda will
+, which are the repositories where Mamba will

 look for the requested packages.
-Conda prioritizes the channels from the top
+Mamba prioritizes the channels from the top

-down, so in this case Conda will prefer the package in conda-forge
+down, so in this case Mamba will prefer the package in conda-forge

 (typically the packages in the conda-forge